AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 The second inputs file, typically named probin is used by the Fortran code that initializes the problem setup.
-It is read at problem initialization (via a Fortran namelist) and the problem-specific quantities are stored in a Fortran module defined in the problem’s probdata.f90 file.
+It is read at problem initialization (via a Fortran namelist) and the problem-specific quantities are stored in a Fortran module probdata_module defined in the problem’s probdata.f90 file.

 Only the inputs file is specified on the commandline.
 The